The leaf space of a multiplicative foliation: Multiplicative subbundles of the tangent space .

-\begin{theorem} Let $G\rr P$ be a Lie groupoid and $S$ a complete, multiplicative, involutive subbundle of $TG$ such that the foliation of $G$ by the leaves of $S$ satisfies \eqref{condition}.
-Then there is an induced groupoid structure on the leaf space $G/S\rr P/S$ such that $(\pr,\pr_\circ)$ is a groupoid morphism. \end{theorem}
+We can now formulate our main theorem and complete its proof. \begin{theorem} Let $G\rr P$ be a Lie groupoid and $S$ a complete, multiplicative, involutive subbundle of $TG$.
+Then there is an induced groupoid structure on the leaf space $G/S\rr P/S$, such that $(\pr,\pr_\circ)$ is a groupoid morphism, if and only if \eqref{condition} is satisfied. \end{theorem} \begin{remark} Note that in general, the induced groupoid $G/S\rr P/S$ is not a Lie groupoid.
+As in the easier Lie group case, we get a Lie groupoid if the involutive subbundles $S\subseteq TG$ and $S\cap TP\subseteq TP$ are simple.

-\begin{remark} In the situation of the previous theorem, the groupoid structure on the leaf space of $S$ can be described directly as follows.
-The object inclusion map is the map $[\epsilon]$ as in Proposition \ref{epsilon}, the source and targets are the maps $[\s]$ and $[\tg]$ as in Proposition \ref{source,target} and the inversion is $[\mathsf i]$ as in Proposition \ref{inversion}.